-As a 2018 Camp volunteer, you have committed to trying to raise $350 in sponsorships by July 29, 2018.
-Volunteers who raise $1,500 or more will receive a “Golden Ticket” to the Annual Benefit (which will be held this year on Thursday, November 15, 2018) OR a voucher for a free training through our recently launched Training Institute (this is a great way to learn some skills for navigating grief and trauma for yourself and those most important to you).
+As a 2019 Camp volunteer, you have committed to trying to raise $350 in sponsorships by July 15, 2019.
+Volunteers who raise $1,000 or more will receive a “Golden Ticket” to the Annual Benefit (which will be held this year on Thursday, November 13, 2019) OR a voucher for a free training through our recently launched Training Institute (this is a great way to learn some skills for navigating grief and trauma for yourself and those most important to you).
 Volunteers who raise $3,000 or more will receive both.
-Last year, Camp volunteers raised over $50,000!!
-We were extremely proud that 13 camp volunteers qualified to be invited as special guests to the Benefit!
+Last year, Camp volunteers raised over $50,000!
+We were extremely proud that 14 camp volunteers qualified to be invited as special guests to the Benefit.

 Thank you for your commitment to this critical fundraising effort.
-We are depending on you to do your very best to reach your individual goal.
+We are depending on your success to reach your individual goal.
 We will be there to help you in any way we can!

 We thank you for your commitment to our Camp Volunteer Fundraiser.
-Remember – your efforts will truly make a positive difference in our program.
+Remember – your efforts make a positive difference in our program.

 List of Fundraising Ideas to get you started